Home Chemistry Element Metals

 Properties of Metal Oxides

-Generally, metal oxides are basic in nature but some metal oxides such as aluminium oxide and zinc oxide show both acidic and basic properties.
+Generally, metal oxides are basic in nature.
+However, some metal oxides such as aluminium oxide and zinc oxide show both acidic and basic properties.

 Such metal oxides which react with both acids and bases to form salt and water are called amphoteric oxides.
 Therefore, aluminum oxide and zinc oxide are examples of amphoteric oxides.